webzakimbo/bcome-read-the-docs-guides/docs/source/network-configurations/multi-cloud.rst

 Bcome allows for interacting with servers from multiple clouds at the same time.

-This guide demonstates a simple AWS & GCP integration, where each cloud is used to populate an inventory, and then both used as contributors to populate an merged (multi cloud) inventory.
+This guide demonstates a simple AWS & GCP integration, where each cloud is used to populate an inventory, and then both used as contributors to populate a merged (multi cloud) inventory.

 .. note::

    A multi-cloud inventory is no different to any other: it may be interacted with through the console, or programmatically from an orchestration script.

+For documentation on linking AWS accounts, see: |AWS_AUTH_DOCS|_.

+For documentation on linking GCP accounts, see: |GCP_AUTH_DOCS|_

 Directory structure
 ===================

+You should have a directory structure as follows:

 .. code-block:: bash